Desigveloper/alx-low_level_programming/0x0A-argc_argv/README.md

 4-add.c: A program that adds all positive numbers provided as argument.
 Prints the result, followed by a new line If no number is passed to the program, print 0, followed by a new line If one of the number contains symbols that are not digits, print Error, followed by a new line, and return 1

+100-change.c: A program that takes one argument, the number of cents to make change for, and calculates the minimum number of coins needed to make that change using the available denominations of 25, 10, 5, 2, and 1 cent.
+If the argument is negative, it prints 0.
+If the wrong number of arguments is passed, it prints an error message and exits with a non-zero status code.